 What can you do to relieve left back pain?

 That does depend on the problem of course.
 If sciatic nerve pain is the problem, then in the first 48 hours regular icing of the lower back will help to reduce the inflammation around the sciatic nerve.
 However, if it is a case of pulled muscles, heat may help, as well as gentle stretching exercises, although some recommend ice, or alternating heat and ice treatments.

-A good friend of mine, who is also the owner of what I think is the best roofing company in fort lauderdale, brought these pains to my attention.
+A good friend of mine, who is also an esthetician in San Diego brought these issues to my attention.
 He also mentioned to me that rest is important too, as this will give the back time to heal itself without having more stress put on it by constant activity.